What Candidates Hate: 10 Important Ideas to Keep in Mind

 3. Loss of Top Talent:

 Talented individuals often have multiple job opportunities.
-A failure to communicate promptly may result in the loss of high-caliber candidates who opt for employers that demonstrate a commitment to keeping them informed and engaged.
+A failure to communicate promptly may result in the loss of high-caliber candidates who opt for employers who demonstrate a commitment to keeping them informed and engaged.

 4. Decreased Candidate Engagement: